naughtygopher/goapp/README.md

 $ export ELASTIC_APM_SANITIZE_FIELD_NAMES=password,repeat_password,authorization,set-cookie,cookie
 $ export ELASTIC_APM_CAPTURE_HEADERS=false
 $ export ELASTIC_APM_METRICS_INTERVAL=60s
-$ go run main.go
 ```

 ## Error handling

 After years of trying different approaches, I finally caved and a created custom [error handling package](https://github.com/bnkamalesh/errors) to make troubleshooting and responding to APIs easier, p.s: it's a drop-in replacement for Go builtin errors.
 More often than not, we log full details of errors and then respond to the API with a cleaner/friendly message.
 If you end-up using the [errors](https://github.com/bnkamalesh/errors) package, there's only one thing to follow.
 Any error returned by an external (external to the project) should be wrapped using the respective helper method. e.g. `errors.InternalErr(err, "<user friendly message>")` where err is the original error returned by the external package.
 If not using the custom error package, then you would have to annotate all the errors with relevant context info. e.g. `fmt.Errorf("<more info> %w", err)`.
 Though if you're annotating errors all the way, the user response has still to be handled separately.
-In this case, HTTP status code and the custom messages are better handled in the handlers layer.
+In which case, HTTP status code and the custom messages are better handled in the handlers layer.

 # Note